tg-ads-mediation/ads/readme.md

 # @tg-ads-mediation/ads

+## Demo

+Check out the [demo](https://t.me/AdsInMiniAppsDemoBot/DemoApp) app to see the ads in action.

 ## Installation

 The package is in the early preview stage, so you can try the alpha version:

 `npm install --save @tg-ads-mediation/ads@alpha`

+## Requirements

+You need to install either `https://telegram.org/js/telegram-web-app.js` or [tma.js](https://github.com/Telegram-Mini-Apps/tma.js) into your project to use the Mini App Platform and the ads library.

 ## Usage